-The stated impact of primary tin production varies between 2.18 and 17.1 kg CO2e/kg tin with two of the three sources citing values around 17 kg CO2e/kg tin [BIR 2008, Giegrich et al. 2007, Nuss & Eckman 2014].
+The stated impact of primary tin production varies between 2.18 and 17.1 kg $CO_2e/kg$ tin with two of the three sources citing values around 17 kg $CO_2e/kg$ tin [BIR 2008, Giegrich et al. 2007, Nuss & Eckman 2014].

 Life cycle data on the recycling of tin could only be found in a report from the Bureau of International Recycling [BIR, 2008].
 Here, they state the GWP of recycled tin to be 0.024 kgCO2e/kg recovered tin.
-Seeing as their initial values for primary tin were much lower than the ones from other sources, however, this number should be considered in comparison to the BIR GWP value for primary tin rather than in comparison to the other sources' values.
+Seeing as their initial values for primary tin were much lower than the ones from other sources, however, this number should be considered in comparison to the BIR Potential impact of recycled GWP value for primary tin rather than in comparison to the other sources' values.
 But even when comparing the value to the BIR GWP value for virgin tin the recycled material's GWP is 99% smaller.